kvarak/dnd/docs/_Classes/fighter.md

 <div class="columnsthree">

 - #### Ambush
-    When you make an initiative roll, or any type of stealth check, you can add a superiority die to the roll.
+    When you make an initiative roll, or any type of *Stealth* check, you can add a superiority die to the roll.
 You can do this after the roll, but before you know the result.

 - #### Athletic Prowess
     When you move, you can roll a superiority die, adding it to any Strength, Constitution, or Dexterity ability checks you make until you stop moving.

 - #### Bait and Switch
-    If adjacent to an ally, you can switch places with that ally, provided you spend at least 5 feet of movement.
+    If adjacent to an ally, you can switch places with that ally, provided you spend at least 5 ft of movement.
 This movement doesn’t provoke opportunity attacks.
 Roll a superiority die.
 Until the start of your next turn, the ally gains a bonus to AC equal to the number rolled.

 - #### Commander's Strike
     When you take the Attack action, you can forgo one of your attacks and use a ***bonus action*** to direct one of your companions to strike.
 When you do so, choose a friendly creature who can see and hear you.
 That creature can immediately use its ***reaction*** to make one weapon attack, adding your superiority die to the attack's damage roll.